tie-set/stadle_docs/docs/overview.rst

 Our STADLE platform is horizontally designed and enhances the capability of FL.

-- **Scalability**: Decentralized FL servers in STADLE realizes the load-balancing to accommodate more users.
+- **Scalability**: Decentralized FL servers in STADLE realizes the load-balancing to accommodate more users and create semi-global models which does not require a central master aggregator node.
 - **Traceability**: Our platform has the performance tracking capability that monitors and manages the transition of collective intelligence models in the decentralized system.
 - **Adaptability**: Static intelligence procduced by big data systems gets outdated and underperform easily while the adaptive intelligence is created by a well designed distributd resilient learning framework that perfectly sync up the local and global models.